What Scrap Metals Are Inside Computers?

 Precious Metals

-It is rare, but you may come across some precious metals like silver and platinum in older computers.
-If that is the case, you should definitely check in with your yard and see how they would handle or even pay a different price for your computer scrap.
+It is rare, but you may find precious metals like silver and platinum in older computers.
+If that is the case, you should check in with your yard and see how they would handle it, or even pay a different price for your computer scrap.

 Other Materials Inside Computers

 Once you have taken the computer apart and separated all the different metals, you will be left with some other non-metal materials like plastic and rubber.
-You can place plastic pieces with your regular plastic recycling usually handled by your municipality.
-Some plastic items found inside computers are the fans, front face of the computer, frame of computer, or various pieces inside.
+You can place plastic pieces with your regular plastic recycling, usually handled by your municipality.
+Some plastic items found inside computers are the fans, the front face of the computer, the frame of the computer, or various pieces inside.

 Suggested Reading: 4 Steps To Selling Your Scrap Online

-When you are recycling your computer towers, it’s important to know what your scrap yard accepts.
-So be sure to find your local scrap yard on the iScrap App website and ask them about the materials and different computer parts they accept.
-You may want to shop around for the best prices if you have a large quantity of materials.
+Knowing what your scrap yard accepts is essential when recycling your computer towers.
+So be sure to find your local scrap yard on the iScrap App and ask about the materials and different computer parts they accept.
+If you have large quantities of materials, you may want to shop around for the best prices.